clasen/WhisperMix/README.md

 Creates a new WhisperMix instance.

 - `options.model`: The model to use for transcription.
-Can be 'whisper-1' (OpenAI) or 'whisper-large-v3' (Groq).
+Can be 'whisper-1' (OpenAI), 'whisper-large-v3' (Groq), or 'whisper-local' (local).
-- `options.bottleneck`: (Optional) Configuration for Bottleneck rate limiting.
+- `options.bottleneck`: (Optional) Configuration for Bottleneck rate limiting (API models only).
 - `options.chunkSize`: (Optional) The size in seconds of the chunks to split the audio into.
 Default is 890 seconds.
+- `options.language`: (Optional) Language for local Whisper model.
+Defaults to 'auto' for automatic detection.
 ### `whisper.fromFile(filePath)`

 Transcribes audio from a file.